Petro Yurchyshyn: Parliamentary activity

-In 2014, he was elected People's Deputy of Ukraine of the VIII convocation in constituency № 13, Vinnytsia region, self-nominated.
+In 2014, he was elected People's Deputy of Ukraine of the VIII convocation in constituency No. 13, Vinnytsia region, self-nominated.

-Date of taking office on December 4, 2014.
+Date of taking office on 4 December 2014.

 Member of the Bloc of Petro Poroshenko parliamentary faction.

 Chairman of the Subcommittee on Food Industry and Trade in Agro-industrial Goods of the Verkhovna Rada Committee on Agrarian Policy and Land Relations.